PROJECT: Achieving triple wins: identifying climate smart investment strategies for the coastal zone

 - Gazi Bay, Kenya

 - Quang Ninh, Binh Dinh and Ca Mau, Vietnam

-Policy-makers in the four countries have been engaged from the beginning to ensure that the final outputs meet their needs and to achieve the highest possible uptake.
+Policy-makers in the four countries were engaged from the beginning to ensure that the final outputs met their needs and to achieve the highest possible uptake.

-The project is expected to deliver a wide range of outputs such as policy briefs, journal articles, working papers, an online toolkit and guidance manual to assist decision-makers, as well as publishing key findings on several established online adaptation and mitigations platforms.
-Research findings will also be presented at two major international conferences.
+The project delivered a wide range of outputs such as policy briefs, journal articles, working papers, an online toolkit and guidance manual to assist decision-makers, as well as publishing key findings on several established online adaptation and mitigations platforms.
+Research were also be presented at two major international conferences.

 Fieldwork in Ghana and Vietnam is underway, whilst fieldwork in Belize and Kenya is already complete.
 To date, the research has been very successful and local communities have been keen to participate.

 Project team members from the University of Ghana have recently contributed to a UNEP publication on ecosystem-based approaches to adaptation, citing ‘triple wins’ research from Ghana, Kenya and Belize.